brunoamaral/ai-hed-website/content/post/251104-AUAS/index.md

 ###  **Pilot Courses at AUAS**

-At AUAS, 5 Pilot Courses were selected to represent diverse perspectives within the fields of **marketing, business, and languages**, involving 10 lecturers from the **Faculty of Business and Economics**:
+At AUAS, six Pilot Courses were selected to represent diverse perspectives within the fields of **marketing, business, and languages**, involving 10 lecturers from the **Faculty of Business and Economics**.

+Each course is being piloted by the following teachers:

 * **Project: Marketing Consultant** — [Wilco Verdoold](https://www.linkedin.com/in/wilco/) and [Reineke Reitsma](https://www.linkedin.com/in/reineke-reitsma/)